f5devcentral/f5-agility-labs-threat-stack/docs/class2/Threat_Stack_API.rst

 Threat Stack API
 ================

-Threat Stack offers two types of APIs – Webhooks and REST API.
-The Webhooks API pushes trigger-based alerts to a specific URL and allows Threat Stack users to operationalize the alerts in near-real time.
-Meanwhile, the REST API allows the user to write queries to access Threat Stack information about organization-specific security concerns.
+Threat Stack offers two types of APIs – Webhooks and RESTful API.

-* Alert Webhooks
+* The Webhooks API pushes trigger-based alerts to a specific URL and allows Threat Stack users to operationalize the alerts in near-real time.

-* RESTful API
+* The RESTful API allows the user to write queries to access Threat Stack information about organization-specific security concerns.

 Webhook API
 ^^^^^^^^^^^